An M&A transaction between a buyer and a seller may be driven by a variety of business reasons, including:

 So, in practice, “1 + 1 < 2” much of the time.
 This is known as “the outcome problem.”
 It seems as if every month you read about one of these failures in the press.

-The current M&A due diligence paradigm may be characterized as having a deal team/transaction-focused “mindset” (i.e., typically the buyer uses the due diligence findings to influence valuation and subsequent negotiations in order to close the deal with the seller as quickly as possible) and which uses a general-purpose/process-driven software “toolset” to conduct the transaction (i.e., typically the buyer automates definable processes wherever and whenever possible).
+The current M&A deal paradigm may be characterized as having a deal team/transaction-focused “mindset” (i.e., typically the buyer uses the due diligence findings to influence valuation and subsequent negotiations in order to close the deal with the seller as quickly as possible) and which uses a general-purpose/process-driven software “toolset” to conduct the transaction (i.e., typically the buyer automates definable processes wherever and whenever possible).
 There are many limitations attributed to this outdated paradigm, and the most critical problems arising from it include bad post-transaction outcomes, uncompetitive valuations, and disjointed transaction workflows.

 DiliVer’s space in the global marketplace as an enterprise may be defined in terms of its primary market segments, as follows: